 Ghee is one of the best ingredients available in the kitchen and it has multiple benefits to serve during pregnancy.
 During pregnancy, it is often advised to consume desi cow ghee.
 But not all of us are aware of the advantages and disadvantages that are associated with ghee.

-Ghee benefits are not limited to the mother, but the baby also gets benefited if a mom includes desi cow ghee in her daily diet.
+Ghee benefits are not limited to the mother, but the baby also gets benefits if a mom includes desi cow ghee in her daily diet.
 The benefits of cow ghee in pregnancy enhance the journey of motherhood.
-It nourishes the baby in the womb, helps him to have a sharp brain, healthy skin and fair complexion.
+It nourishes the baby in the womb and helps him to have a sharp brain, healthy skin and fair complexion.

-During pregnancy, your diet plays a vital role that not only has an impact on your body but will matter your baby development too.
+During pregnancy, your diet plays a vital role that not only has an impact on your body but will matter on your baby’s development too.
 Definitely, you would like to make the best of this period and consume the healthiest diet to make sure your baby gets the best.

 Because food matters!